 So how did Sykes cut his own throat?
 Above all he wanted a big RAF, keeping as much as possible of its wartime strength.
 In fact, at first he proposed 348 squadrons, which was optimistic considering that in March 1918 the RFC and RNAS combined had only 168 squadrons.2 However, I haven't seen that plan and I wonder if those 348 squadrons were actually intended to be mostly cadres in peacetime, say flights rather than whole squadrons, to facilitate rapid expansion in an emergency.
 In that case it might only be about the same size as the 1918 RAF (though of course the extra aircraft and men required would need to be got from somewhere).
 The final version of the Plan did use cadre squadrons for just this purpose.
 But even so it was still larger than Trenchard's more palatable proposal of only 82 squadrons.

 As for just how big the Sykes Plan's RAF was, well, the usual figure given is 154 squadrons, sometimes broken down into 62 full-strength and 92 cadres.
-For example, Eric Ash (who write the definite book on Sykes, near enough) says:
+For example, Eric Ash (who wrote the definite book on Sykes, near enough) says:

 Churchill was under extreme pressure from the Treasury to cut Army and Air Force spending, while Sykes was asking for a cost-prohibitive program of 154 service squadrons, world-wide aerial routes and subsidies for the civil manufacturing industry.3